donotjs/donot-cache-redis/README.md

     var http = require('http'),
         donot = require('donot'),
-        redisCache = require('donot-cache-redis');
+        RedisCache = require('donot-cache-redis');

     var server = http.createServer(donot(__dirname + '/public', {
-        cache: redisCache(6379, '127.0.0.1')
+        cache: new RedisCache(6379, '127.0.0.1')
     }));

     server.listen(8000);

 > Remark.
-It does not make sense to use caching without template engine plug-ins - as only template renderings are cached.
-See [donot](https://github.com/donotjs/donot) for available template plug-ins.
+It does not make sense to use caching without one or more engine plug-ins - as only engine's output is cached.
+See [donot](https://github.com/donotjs/donot) for available engine plug-ins.

 # License